Find out about any extra financial help you could be eligible for.

 Students with dependent children

 There is plenty of financial support available, but it's not always easy to work out what you're entitled to, especially if you're already getting benefits.
 If you want some help you can get individual advice from the Student Advice Centre in Leeds University Union.
-They'll be happy to help.
+They will be happy to help.

 Our Lifelong Learning Centre has information about the practical help we offer, including childcare, accommodation for families, and campus facilities for students with young children.